cwreed/africa-flooding-food-security/README.md

 This repository contains ongoing analysis of the connections between past flooding, food security, and human displacement, focusing on West Africa.

+## Folders

-## Analysis
+### Analysis

-The Analysis folder contains the most developed Jupyter notebooks for the project so far.
+This folder contains the most developed Jupyter notebooks for the project so far.
 They are separated by spatiotemporal scale between annual/national and monthly/subnational.
-This structure may change as the project evolves
+This structure may change as the project evolves.

-## Data
+### Data

-The data available here is engineered for analysis from geospatial and other data sources kept locally on my computer.
+This folder contains data that has been engineered for analysis from geospatial and other data sources kept locally on my computer.

-## Scripts
+### Scripts

-These are the scripts I've used to engineer the data from its original sources.
+This folder contains the scripts used to engineer the data from its original sources and create new features.